-Technology is far, far more accessible than it ever used to be.
+In addition to that, technology is far, far more accessible than it ever used to be.
 People of all ages can access the internet very easily, and it's become almost mandatory to have a smartphone to keep up to date with your social circles.
 As a result, there's many young people on Tumblr and practically no moderation for the kinds of content they'll see without unofficial extensions and considerate tagging.
 Even with Tumblr's mature filter enabled, not everyone chooses to flag their own blog, and blogs that seem safe are more than capable of posting things that are a bit too spicy without any warning.

 Certainly, it's not the job of bloggers and artists to babysit people.
 After all, you can't control who follows or views your blog and when, and for personal blogs it's important to have that space to post what you want and express yourself (provided it's not actively harmful to people, of course).
-What about the specifics of Pokémon art blogs, though?
+It becomes slightly more important when we get into specifics.

 Pokémon, at its core, is marketed towards children.
 It has a lot of elements in it that appeal to all ages (such as the competitive battling and the monster designs), but a huge portion of its audience are indeed kids.
 A child on Tumblr who loves Pokémon art will likely follow blogs that focus solely on Pokémon art, along with other shows they may enjoy like Steven Universe or Adventure Time.

-Whilst things like Google searches and tag searches are a bit of a lost cause, they really shouldn't have to be.
+Whilst things like Google searches and tag searches are a bit of a lost cause, it really shouldn't have to be.
 I'm certainly not condemning adult works or mature artists at all, since it's important for people to have that creative outlet and it brings so much joy to people who have fun drawing spicy things.
-I just think it really shouldn't be so readily accessible, and that a bit of mindfulness can go a really long way.
+I just think it shouldn't quite be so readily accessible, and that a bit of mindfulness can go a really long way.
 Just think of all the times you've had to frantically scroll past inappropriate things when a family member walks near your screen...